voucherifyio/voucherify-php-sdk/docs/Api/LoyaltiesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$campaign_id = 'campaign_id_example'; // string | Unique campaign ID.
+$campaignId = 'campaignId_example'; // string | Unique campaign ID.
-$member_id = 'member_id_example'; // string | A code that identifies the loyalty card.
+$memberId = 'memberId_example'; // string | A code that identifies the loyalty card.
-$loyalties_members_redemption_redeem_request_body = {"reward":{"id":"rew_INt3fGH3n7xIr3ZQcq4kkUZ1","points":100},"order":{"items":[{"product_id":"prod_0c5d6689b39320059b","quantity":"1"},{"product_id":"prod_0b2c36568000039138","quantity":"2"}]}}; // \OpenAPI\Client\Model\LoyaltiesMembersRedemptionRedeemRequestBody | Specify the reward to be redeemed.
+$loyaltiesMembersRedemptionRedeemRequestBody = {"reward":{"id":"rew_INt3fGH3n7xIr3ZQcq4kkUZ1","points":100},"order":{"items":[{"product_id":"prod_0c5d6689b39320059b","quantity":"1"},{"product_id":"prod_0b2c36568000039138","quantity":"2"}]}}; // \OpenAPI\Client\Model\LoyaltiesMembersRedemptionRedeemRequestBody | Specify the reward to be redeemed.
 In case of a pay with points reward, specify the order and the number of points to be applied to the order.
 Please note that if you do not specify the amount of points, the application will default to applying the number of points to pay for the remainder of the order.
 If the limit of available points on the card is reached, then only the available points on the card will be applied to the order.

 try {
-    $result = $apiInstance->redeemReward1($campaign_id, $member_id, $loyalties_members_redemption_redeem_request_body);
+    $result = $apiInstance->redeemReward1($campaignId, $memberId, $loyaltiesMembersRedemptionRedeemRequestBody);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling LoyaltiesApi->redeemReward1: ', $e->getMessage(), PHP_EOL;